Phylliida/BailStudy/README.md

 # BailStudy
-Code for reproducing the experiments in our LLM Bail paper (in progress)
+Code for reproducing the experiments in our paper:

+The LLM Has Left The Chat: Empirical Evidence of Bail Preferences in Large Language Models

 ## How to run experiments